 Your business may need to use the services and specialist knowledge of an external cybersecurity firm like OmniCyber Security to establish an incident response capability.
 These specialist firms use tools and techniques to detect, manage, and analyse your cybersecurity and cyber incidents.

 Effective incident management will reduce the amount of harm and damage caused by cyber attacks.
 Technical assistance and guidance from a certified cybersecurity firm are usually needed to respond to the incident, limit further damage, and get your systems back up and running.

-All organisation should ensure they establish adequate data recovery capabilities.
-This often means creating a physical off-site back-up of company and customer data, with regular data archiving.
+All organisations should ensure they establish adequate data recovery capabilities.
+This often means creating a physical off-site backup of company and customer data, with regular data archiving.

 Who should cybersecurity incidents be reported to

 You have specific responsibilities in sharing information with regulatory bodies when a cybersecurity incident occurs.